 <quote> element and also typed quotation marks directly into

 the text.
-In fact, we found that many of the consistency issues that were difficult to enforce in
+In fact, we found that many of the consistency issues that were difficult

 the transcription interface proved to be very simple fixes once we had the